 Tumors due to cancer

-Radiation therapy is also offered to dogs who’ve undergone surgery.
-Studies show that when radiation is combined with surgery, the results can extend a dog’s life an additional 11 – 23 months.
+Studies show that when these two treatments are administered, the results can extend a dog’s life an additional 11 – 23 months.

 Prognosis for spinal cord tumors in dogs